flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Root Cause^^

-    Double install of the add-on and conflict with very old, unsupported versions.
+    Double installation of the add-on and conflict with very old, unsupported versions.

     ^^Possible Solution or Workaround^^

-    Go to your content manager and filter for "flybywire" as you see on the following image.
+    Go to your content manager and filter for "flybywire" as you see in the following image.

     ![version sample](../assets/version-sample.jpg){loading=lazy}

-    If you see old versions (e.g. v0.6.1) or if you have multiple installations of the A32NX please uninstall them in the Content Manager and restart the sim.
+    If you see old versions (e.g., v0.6.1) or if you have multiple installations of the A32NX, please uninstall them in the Content Manager and restart the sim.
 Reinstall development version from our [installer](https://api.flybywiresim.com/installer){target=new}.

     ^^Additional Information^^